FernandoLavarreda/HeatTransfer/README.md

 To get started enter data in the *Inputs* section as prompted.
 Not every field has to have information as long as it can be computed with the rest of the information provided.
-For example the **Biot** can be computed using the length, the convection constant and the conduction constat so if this information is provided there is no need to provide the **Biot**.
+For example the **Biot** can be computed using the length, the convection constant and the conduction constant so if this information is provided there is no need to provide the **Biot**.

 ### Fields and accepted inputs: